Home > Information > Foundations

-There are many foundation options available to you, some simple; others more complex - the use of your building will largely determine the foundation option you choose.
+There are many foundation options available to you, some simple; others more complex - the use of your building, be it a shed, cabin, or garage will largely determine the foundation option you choose.
 Whatever option you decide on, we're a phone call away if you have any questions.

 Size of Structure

-The floors on our smaller buildings are generally positioned on patio stones; however, cinder blocks, or super spikes may be used in cases where the ground slopes or is generally uneven.
+The floors on our smaller buildings are generally positioned on patio stones; however, cinder blocks may also be used in cases where the ground slopes or is generally uneven.
 Other factors that will impact your choice of foundation are: intended use, drainage, municipal bylaws, and even design specifications (i.e. a raised structure with stairs).
 If you are not able to achieve a level foundation, you may want to hire a professional contractor to help you.

-For larger buildings (like cabins and garages) a concrete pad or footings, may be required to ensure adequate support.
-If you plan to mount your Summerwood structure on a concrete slab, a floor is not required.
+For larger buildings (like a garage or one of our cabin kits), a concrete pad or footings may be required to ensure adequate support.
+If you plan to mount your Summerwood structure on a concrete slab, a floor is not necessarily required.

 Foundation Choices

 Patio stones are the simplest method for supporting a wooden floor.
 They are readily available at your local building supplier and are usually reasonably priced.
-Please note that patio stones are not included in your kit.
+Please note that patio stones are not included in your building kit.
 The standard recommended patio stone is 12" x 24" and 1.5" thick.
+These are ideal when building a gazebo kit.
+Note that other sizes of patio stones may be substituted and these are general guidelines only.

 The footings are interspersed in the ground below the frost line and concrete is poured until level.
 The tubes are then cut and your structure is affixed to the tubes.